MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migration-azure-migrate-hci-overview.md

 The migration process requires the following components:

 - An Azure Migrate project in Azure that contains an Azure Storage account.
 Both the source and target appliances need to be registered with this project.
-- Azure migrate appliance running on your on-premises source Hyper-V servers.
+- Azure Migrate appliance running on your on-premises source Hyper-V servers.
 The source servers host the VMs that you want to migrate.
 - Target appliance running on your on-premises Azure Stack HCI cluster.
 The target appliance hosts the VMs that you migrated from your source Hyper-V environment.

 > [!NOTE]